-Snorkeling on Sakatia island reef
+Snorkeling on Sakatia island reef in Nosy Be

 Near the southern cape of Sakatia island, there's several zones, very shallow but very rich in flora

 and fauna.
 When it's low tide, the shallowest corals are 20cm deep.